 She shrugged.
 "I think he might be…different."

-She gave me another look.
-"He really is nice."
-At that moment, we arrived at my apartment and began the long climb up to my floor, all thoughts of Noah aside.
+We left the shop and joined the crowd again, settling into a comfortable silence.
+A while later, we arrived at my apartment and began the long climb up to my floor, all thoughts of Noah and romance books set aside.

 I let us in.
 Without a word, she made herself at home, heading straight for the fridge, with a monstrous sweet tooth no doubt.
 What she found didn't please her.
 "You really need to go shopping."

 "I've been meaning to go…" I spoke the truth.
 I had been planning to shop, but one book after another had stolen my time.
 What a waste!
 There were days when I would forget to eat all together.

 I groaned.
 We just got in and I didn't want to face the cold again.

-"Come on," she urged, looking at me with her special pout that always made me do whatever she wanted.
+"Come on, I'm hungry," she urged, looking at me with her special pout that always made me do whatever she wanted.
 I wondered just how powerful that look would be on a man.
 I laughed to myself at the thought of a man tripping over his feet to do her bidding.
 Lucky, I thought bitterly.
 With a sigh, I slipped on my jacket again and grabbed my purse.